SakshayMahna/beautiful-jekyll-demo/getstarted.md

 css: /assets/css/demo.css
 ---

-**Beautiful Jekyll** is a ready-to-use template to make help you create an awesome Jekyll or GitHub Pages website quickly.
+**Beautiful Jekyll** is a ready-to-use template to help you create a beautiful website quickly.
+Perfect for personal sites, blogs, or simple project websites.

 To learn how you can use **Beautiful Jekyll** to create your website in minutes, go to the [Beautiful Jekyll project page](https://github.com/daattali/beautiful-jekyll#readme).